simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To create a group link:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.
-3. Click or tap **Create group link**.
+3. Tap or click **Create group link**.
 4. (Optional) Set **Initial role** to **observer**.

 **Please note**: deleting your group link won't remove members from your group.